prevwong/craft.js/site/docs/concepts/user-components.md

 ## Related Components
 What happens if you need to design some component to complement our  user component?
-For instance, if we were planning on building a Toolbar somewhere in our page editor, we would like the Toolbar to display a bunch of text inputs to allow the user the edit the currently selected component.
+For instance, if we were planning on building a Toolbar somewhere in our page editor, we would like the Toolbar to display a bunch of text inputs to allow the user to edit the currently selected component.
 It would be great if we could retrieve a specific component that has all the relevant inputs for the user to edit the currently selected component.

 This is where related components become useful.
 These components share the same corresponding `Node` as the actual user component, hence the `useNode` hook that we have been using all this while will be made available to these components as well.